Beta Technologies: History

 The company announced on January 31, 2022, that it had won a U.S. Army contract to support flight testing of its ALIA electric vertical takeoff and landing aircraft.
 The partnership is designed to help the Army test specific military cargo and logistics missions for eVTOLs, while allowing Beta to accelerate development for both military and civil applications.
 Initially, Army engineers and Beta's team would evaluate how ALIA might best be applied to specific missions by measuring its range, altitude, endurance, and payload limits.
 In March 2022, the company hosted the United States Air Force and USAF test pilots flew the ALIA aircraft for the first time.

 In April 2022, aircraft lessor Lease Corporation International placed an order for fifty ALIA aircraft, and in August that year, vertical lift aircraft operator Bristow Helicopters ordered five ALIA with options for an additional fifty.

 In May 2022, an ALIA aircraft completed a flight of 1400 mi in total, from New York State to Arkansas.
 This included stops along the way for recharging on the company's network.
 The ALIA was included in X-Plane 12, desktop simulation software developed by Laminar Research, in October 2022.

 In December 2022, an ALIA completed another test flight after traveling 876 mi to UPS Worldport, where its founder was met by U.S. Secretary of Transportation Pete Buttigieg.
 The same month, the company completed a FAA-sponsored 50 ft battery drop test with the National Institute of Aviation Research as part of crashworthiness determination for the eVTOL industry.
 Also in December, BETA was selected as one of four developers to be a part of Air New Zealand’s Mission Next Generation aircraft program.

-By the end of 2022, the company had begun to repurpose an Energizer Battery plant in St. Albans, Vermont for use as its primary battery production and validation facility.
+By the end of 2022, the company had begun to repurpose an Energizer Battery plant in St. Albans, Vermont for use as its primary battery validation facility.

 In March 2023, the company sought FAA certification for a conventional take-off and landing (CTOL) variant of its ALIA aircraft, dubbed the CX300, and had received orders for the new product from Bristow, Air New Zealand, and United Therapeutics.
 The company said that FAA test pilots had flown the aircraft during a qualification evaluation earlier that year.
 It also opened an office in Montreal.